p0lish/p0lish.github.io/_posts/2017-06-18-linux-net-tools.md

      route > ip r

-For more info pleade visit this article:
+For more info please visit this article:

 [Replacing ifconfing with ip](https://www.linux.com/learn/replacing-ifconfig-ip)